The Spark Presents

 "America's Changing Role In The World"

 Award-winning journalist Soledad O'Brien engages in conversation with three experts in the field of foreign affairs.
-William Brangham, correspondent and producer for "PBS NewsHour" in Washington, DC; Scott Busby who served for 10 years as deputy assistant secretary of state in the Bureau of Democracy, Human Rights, and Labor at the U.S. Department of State; and John Torpey, Presidential Professor of Sociology and History at the Graduate Center, City University of New York, and author of The Invention of the Passport.
+William Brangham, correspondent and producer for "PBS NewsHour" in Washington, DC; Scott Busby who served for 10 years as deputy assistant secretary of state in the Bureau of Democracy, Human Rights, and Labor at the U.S. Department of State; and John Torpey, Presidential Professor of Sociology and History at the Graduate Center, City University of New York.

 October 19, 2025